 General.
 As is true for all school districts in California, the District's operating income consists primarily of two components: a State portion funded from the State's general fund in accordance with the Local Control Funding Formula (the "Local Control Funding Formula" or "LCFF") (see "- Allocation of State Funding to School Districts; Local Control Funding Formula") and a local portion derived from the District's share of the 1% local ad valorem tax authorized by the State Constitution (see "- Local Sources of Education Funding").
 In addition, school districts may be eligible for other special categorical funding from State and federal government programs.
-The District received approximately [\\\\]% of its general fund revenues from State funds (not including the local portion derived from the District's share of the local ad valorem tax), at approximately \$[\\\\] million in fiscal year 2019-20 (unaudited).
-The District has budgeted to receive approximately 32.97% of its general fund revenues from State funds (not including the local ad valorem tax), budgeted at approximately \$111.30 million in fiscal year 2020-21.
-Such amount includes both the State funding provided under the LCFF as well as other State revenues (see "-Allocation of State Funding to School Districts; Local Control

-Funding Formula," "-Attendance and LCFF" and "Other District Revenues - Other State Revenues" below).
+The District received approximately 37.10% of its general fund revenues from State funds (not including the local portion derived from the District's share of the local ad valorem tax), at approximately \$138.47 million in fiscal year 2020-21 (unaudited).
+The District has budgeted to receive approximately 37.31% of its general fund revenues from State funds (not including the local portion derived from the District's share of the local ad valorem tax), budgeted at approximately \$136.27 million in fiscal year 2021-22.
+Such amount includes both the State funding provided under the LCFF as well as other State revenues (see "- Allocation of State Funding to School Districts; Local Control Funding Formula", "- Enrollment, Attendance and LCFF" and "- Other District Revenues - Other State Revenues" below).
 As a result, decreases or deferrals in State revenues, or in State legislative appropriations made to fund education, may significantly affect the District's revenues and operations.